2nd/17th Battalion, Royal New South Wales Regiment: History

 In July 1994, as a result of a re-organisation of the 2nd Division, two of the battalion's rifle companies—those based at Orange and Bathurst—were transferred to the 1st/19th Battalion, Royal New South Wales Regiment.
 At the same time, the battalion gained a company that was based at Arncliffe from the 4th/3rd Battalion, Royal New South Wales Regiment.
 In 1997, as a result of a re-organisation of the Ready Reserve Scheme, the battalion gained a company (designated 'D' Company) from the 6th Brigade, although in 2000 this company was relocated to Blacktown.
 The previous year, 'B' Company was moved to Erina.

 Throughout the late 1990s, 2/17 RNSWR took part in a number of large-scale exercises.
 These included Kangaroo '95, which was a multinational exercise that was undertaken in northern Australia.
 Later, in 1997, the battalion took part in a brigade-level exercise at Broken Hill along with units from the South Australian-based 9th Brigade, while a company was sent to the Battle Wing at Canungra, Queensland.

+In June 2013 Alpha Company "Scottish" moved into the Dee Why Multi User Depot to take ownership from 7th Field Regiment.

 The unit has contributed individuals, sections or platoons to operations including Rifle Company Butterworth, Solomon Islands, East Timor, Transit Security Element, Task Group Taji and Task Group Afghanistan.
 The battalion is currently part of the 5th Brigade.

-In 2020, Soldiers from across the Battalion were called-out/for to deploy on OP Bushfire Assist.
+In 2020, Soldiers from across the Battalion were called-out/for to deploy on OP BUSHFIRES ASSIST 19–20.
 Members of 2/17 RNSWR have also subsequently been deployed on OP COVID-19 Assist.
+With many soldiers deployed to Transit Security Element OP RESOLUTE.
+This was again repeated during 2021 to early 2022.